 DUI Penalties in Placer County, CA

-Although the state can only charge a first-offense non-injury DUI conviction as a misdemeanor, it still results in significant penalties for the accused if convicted.
-The sentence you may receive varies based on a variety of factors, so the penalties given to your friend or coworker may be different from the ones you may be exposed to in your DUI case.
+Although California can only charge a first-offense non-injury DUI conviction as a misdemeanor, it still results in significant penalties for the accused if convicted.
+The sentence you may receive varies based on a variety of factors, so the penalties may be different depending on the exact circumstances.

-The penalties for a first offense DUI (with no bodily injury) can include:
+The penalties for a first offense Placer County DUI (with no bodily injury) can include:

 - $2000 - $2500 in fines